Woombat84/SIR/README.md

 ![alt text](https://github.com/Woombat84/SIR/blob/NewMaster/Picture/deleted.png "End result")

 6. Add property sheets in visual studio for openCV and intel.realsense both can be located in the RealSense SDK libaery.

+Alternatively, this error can be avoided by installing vcpkg from https://github.com/Microsoft/vcpkg